ermongroup/cs228-notes/preliminaries/applications/index.md

 <a id="language-models"></a>
 ### Models for Language Applications
-Many modern language models do not make strong independence assumptions and instead learn a fully connected PGM with tons of data in order to avoid overfitting.
+Many modern language models do not make strong independence assumptions and instead learn a fully connected PGM with a large quantity of data in order to avoid overfitting.
 Recent successes in commerical language products such as [ChatGPT](https://openai.com/blog/chatgpt/) are based on the [Transformer Architecture](https://arxiv.org/pdf/1706.03762.pdf) which is a fully connected graphical model.

 ![ChatGPT](chatgpt.png)

-Some language models such as [XLNet](https://arxiv.org/pdf/1906.08237.pdfleverage) leverage sparser graph structures, and hence more baked-in independence assumptions, which can reduce computational costs.
+Some language models such as [XLNet](https://arxiv.org/pdf/1906.08237.pdf) leverage sparser graph structures, and hence more baked-in independence assumptions, which can reduce computational costs.
 Some works in the area of language modeling include
 - BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding by [Devlin et al. 2019](https://arxiv.org/abs/1810.04805)
 - XLNet: Generalized Autoregressive Pretraining for Language Understanding by [Yang et al. 2020](https://arxiv.org/pdf/1906.08237.pdf)